 - Serving - Each Bar/Bat Mitzvah family will be scheduled to serve at Kiddushim for other Bar/Bat Mitzvah families.
 One parent or both parents may participate in this responsibility.
 Assignments will be provided to each family via letter or email.
 Just as you will do for others, a group of Bar/Bat Mitzvah parents and Sisterhood members will be there for you at your Simcha.
 This allows you not only to reciprocate the generosity of those who will serve at your Simcha, but also gives you the opportunity to see, first hand, what is involved and what your options are before having your Simcha.
 Assignments for the Ambassador Program and Serving will NEVER be on the same day since both parents can participate in both activities.

 - Kiddush - Sponsoring a Kiddush following the Saturday Morning Service is an obligation of the Bar/Bat Mitzvah family.
 For more information on the Kiddush sponsorship, please contact the Shabbat Kiddush Coordinator, Brenda Wasserman, at [email protected] or 847-498-4100, x30.
-For a copy of the Kiddush Agreement, please click here.
+A copy of the Kiddush Agreement for all B'nai Mitzvah taking place before December 31, 2019 is available by clicking here.
+The Kiddush Agreement for all B'nai Mitzvah taking place after January 1, 2020, is available by clicking here.